ucr-ula/ucr-ula/README.md

 ### ULA Responsibilities

 During shifts, ULAs will sit in the help desk room (TBD in Winston Chung Hall), and tutor any drop-in students with questions about the course.
-The working hours for ULAs will be approximately 10 hours/week, broken up into 2-3 shifts (exact schedule TBD based on individual class schedules).
+The working hours for ULAs will be approximately 10 hours/week, broken up into 2-3 shifts (exact schedule TBD based on the ULAs' individual class schedules).
 The pay rate for ULAs is expected to be around $17/h.

 If selected, ULAs must enroll in CS190: Apprentice Teaching for Undergraduates in Fall'21.
-This is a weekly 1-hour seminar on computer science education worth 2 credits, and will discuss current best practices for CS education.
-For more information, see the [class website](link).
+This is a weekly 1-hour seminar on computer science education worth 2 credits, taken S/NC, and will discuss current best practices for CS education.
+//For more information, see the [class website](link).

 ### Application Process